toomore/COSCUP2013Secretary-Toolkit/scripts/2022/tpl/coscup_attendee_letter.md

 - [7/29 Welcome Party](https://blog.coscup.org/2022/07/2022open-source-and-winewelcome-party.html): Free entry.
 Drink a beer and have fun with FLOSS folks!
 - [Agenda](https://coscup.org/2022/en/session): Arrange your favorite sessions
 - [Fill out this survey](https://coscup.org/2022-survey) to help us learn more about the open source demographics in Taiwan.
-- [Pre-register BoF meet-up](https://blog.coscup.org/2022/07/coscup-bof.html): So your community can find you!
+- [Pre-register BoF/hacking room meet-up](https://blog.coscup.org/2022/07/coscup-bof.html): So your community can find you!
 - [Healing Market](https://blog.coscup.org/2022/07/introducing-healing-market-with-yoga.html): Hope to heal your mind and body when you work hard in your life

 ## Before Departure